Today's Articles

 In 1940, she formed a highly acclaimed all-Black dance troupe that toured her works in the United States and Europe.
 She also choreographed for and performed in motion pictures and Broadway musicals.
 Dunham opened the Dunham School of Dance in New York City, which trained dancers in classical ballet, African and Caribbean dance forms, anthropology, and other cultural arts.
 The school was an influential center of Black dance.
 She became the first black choreographer at the Metropolitan Opera in New York City.

 Plagued by arthritis and poverty in the latter part of her life, Dunham made headlines in 1992 when she went on a 47-day hunger strike to protest the U. S. policy that repatriated Haitian refugees.
 "It's embarrassing to be an American," Dunham said then.
 Dunham's New York studio attracted illustrious students like Marlon Brando and James Dean, who came to learn the "Dunham Technique," which Dunham herself explained as "more than just dance or bodily executions.
 It is about movement, forms, love, hate, death, life, all human emotions."
-She married theater designer John Thomas Pratt for 49 years before he died in 1986.
+She married theater designer John Thomas Pratt for 49 years, before he passed away in 1986.

 To Become a Dancer